vitormeriat/gnn-curation-research-papers/README.md

-# gnn-curation-research-papers
+# 🧬 GNN Curation Research Papers

-GNN Curation Research Papers
+This is a curated list of papers about Graph Neural Networks and Geometric Deep Learning.
+Contributions for new papers and topics are welcome!